Last Updated on April 18, 2023 by Admin

 Planning and presenting a project

 AR’s role in the building begins with the planning stage.
-AR allows multiple details and elements to be placed onto a building design to provide stakeholders with a complete picture of the project.
+AR allows multiple details and elements to be placed onto a building design to give stakeholders a complete picture of the project.
 By merging augmented reality and BIM, architects and construction organizations may show functioning models to their clients.

 Through 2D models and virtual tours, clients may get a good sense of what a building will look like.
 As a result, clients can make decisions based on the current plan and give designers and engineers time to make changes before construction starts.